TadFuji/oguni-fujikawa-001/replit.md

 - ✅ OpenAI TTS API integrated and optimized
 - ✅ Architecture simplified and modernized
 - ✅ Database schema optimized (3 essential columns)
-- ✅ Codebase cleaned (25+ unused components removed)
+- ✅ Codebase cleaned (18+ UI components + 23 files removed)
 - ✅ Voice recognition speed optimized (1.5-second timeout)
 - ✅ Performance maximized (minimal dependencies)
 - ✅ Single-page application architecture
 - ✅ Production-ready and deployment-optimized
+- ✅ Comprehensive code optimization completed

 The application is designed to be child-safe with a focus on simple interactions, colorful animations, and clear audio feedback to create an engaging learning experience for young users.